Hello, and welcome

-The Association of Baptist churches in Ireland is a group of autonomous churches which have voluntarily agreed to work together.
-93 are located in Northern Ireland and 28 in the Republic of Ireland
+The Association of Baptist churches in Ireland is a group of 117 autonomous churches which have voluntarily agreed to work together for the gospel.

-Ralph is our most recent Elder.
-His wife is Sheelagh and they have 4 children
+Ralph has been an elder since 2018.
+His wife is Sheelagh and they have 4 children.

 Peter is married to Lorraine and has three married children and two grandchildren.